Engine rebuilding and remanufacturing, know the difference.

 As a rule, replacing the engine, makes good economic sense.
 But, only if the rest of the car, is in relatively good condition.
 If it does not make economic sense replacing the engine, then you should probably get a new car.

 Do I have to go to a dealer for engine replacement?

 No. While dealers generally install quality remanufactured engines, the cost is usually high.

-So, a specialized engine replacement shop carrying the same or better quality engines; will almost always give a better overall value, in terms of quality, service and price.
+So, a specialized engine replacement shop, can carry the same or better quality engines.
+And, will almost always give a better overall value, in terms of quality, service and price.

 What are the typical costs and savings?